 The EBacc pathway meets the criteria of the English Baccalaureate (EBacc) which is a government measure of success for student learning.
 It is the title given to the group of subjects (English, Maths, Science, French, Spanish, History and Geography) that support a traditionally academic educational pathway.
 To follow this pathway, students must study at least one Modern Foreign Language and History and/or Geography alongside the existing core subjects of English, Maths and Science to GCSE level.

 Open Options Pathway

 We recognise that the academic demands of the EBacc pathway may not be suitable for all.
 The Open Options pathway removes the requirement for students who follow it to study a Modern Foreign Language.
 This provides further flexibility in the range of additional specialism subjects that students may choose.

 For both the Ebacc and Open Options pathways, students may additionally be invited to study Triple Science which would take up one of their specialism options.
 Students will only be invited to follow the Triple Science pathway if the school is confident that their prior performance will allow them to access the course and if they are likely to consider continuing to study a Science at Level 3 (A Level).

 Some students will be invited to follow the Access pathway.
 This pathway has been designed to support students’ learning needs.
-In addition to English, Maths, Science and History or Geography, students will make one further specialism subject choice.
-The remaining two option blocks will be ‘Curriculum Access’ time, supporting students in developing their literacy and numeracy skills and providing them with extra study time for their other GCSE subjects.
-In Year 10, one of these option blocks will be dedicated to the study of a further appropriate qualification.
+In addition to English, Maths, Science and MFL, History or Geography, students will make two further specialism subject choices (which include GCSE and GCSE-equivalent vocational courses).
+The remaining option block will be ‘Curriculum Access’ time, supporting students in developing their literacy and numeracy skills (through the study of Functional Skills and Entry Level Certificate respectively) and employability skills (through the Prince's Trust Personal Development and Employability Skills Award).
 Further details about this qualification will follow as students approach the end of Year 9.